-The McKinley Park neighborhood is conveniently close to mid-town and downtown and the neighbors are friendly.
-Many residents build up or out to meet their changing needs so they do not have to leave the neighborhood.
+In the McKinley Park neighborhood many existing residents build up or out to meet their changing needs so they do not have to leave the neighborhood.

 The McKinley Park neighborhood is also very walkable – with restaurants and many local businesses nearby.

-On my end of the block, in addition to an annual potluck block party, neighbors get together on July 4th for homemade ice cream and desserts and – of course – fireworks.
+On my end of the block, neighbors get together on July 4th for homemade ice cream and desserts and – of course – (legal) fireworks.
 Come dusk everyone gathers on either side of the street to enjoy the fireworks – which are contributed by those attending.
 Pooling together the fireworks makes for a specular and often lengthy show.

 The crown jewel of the McKinley Park neighborhood is – naturally – McKinley Park.
 McKinley Park is a 32-acre park that is bordered to the North by McKinley Boulevard, to the South by H Street, by Alhambra Boulevard to the West, and 33rd Street to the East.

 McKinley Park is more than a neighborhood park – it is visited and enjoyed by many of Sacramento’s citizens from adjoining neighborhoods.
-Amenities include a custom designed playground, a basketball court, the Clunie Clubhouse – a community center that also hosts a branch of the Sacramento Public Library, group picnic areas with tables and BBQs, horseshoe pits, a jogging trail, restrooms, a soccer field, a softball field, tennis courts (lighted), a swimming and wading pool, a volleyball court, a pond/lake, and a rose garden (Fredrick N. Evans Memorial Rose Garden).
+Amenities include a custom designed playground, a basketball court, the Clunie Community Center (that hosts a branch of the Sacramento Public Library), group picnic areas with tables and BBQs, a jogging trail, restrooms, sports fields, tennis courts (lighted), a swimming and wading pool, a pond/lake, and a rose garden (Fredrick N. Evans Memorial Rose Garden).

-McKinley Park hosts a variety of events year round including Pops in the Park in June and Food Truck Mania on the second Friday of the month during the summer.
-The adjacent small park is located across 33rd Street and is home to the Shepard Garden and Arts Center – which hosts a variety of garden clubs.
+Lastly, McKinley Park hosts a variety of events year round including Pops in the Park in June.
+The adjacent “panhandle” park is located across 33rd Street and is home to the Shepard Garden and Arts Center – which hosts a variety of garden clubs.
 There are exhibits and plant sales taking place virtually every weekend.